 4. Planning Dives

-Make a plan therefore, about how long you want to stay under, what depth you are looking to dive to and the route you are going to take.
-Also, choose a diving system, as outlined above and discuss what you are going to do if you are separated.
+Make a plan therefore, about how long you want to stay under, what depth you are looking to dive to, and the route you are going to take.
+Also, choose a diving system, as outlined above, and discuss what you are going to do if you are separated.

-5. Helping Your Budding if they Panic
+5. Helping Them if they Panic

 One of the biggest risks when diving is panicking.
-Anxiety, fear, and panicking causes our breathing to increase and warps our decision-making process.
+Anxiety, fear, and panicking cause our breathing to increase and warps our decision-making process.
 20% of all diving deaths are thought to be caused by panic.

 It doesn’t have to be that way though.
 There are very easy steps you can take to stop your buddy from panicking.

-Maintain eye contact, use your fingers to make the peace sign, bringing them to your mask and signaling for them to look at you.
+First, maintain eye contact, use your fingers to make the peace sign, bringing them to your mask and signaling for them to look at you.

-Encourage your dive buddy to take deeper and more regular breaths.
+Then encourage them to take deeper and more regular breaths.
 This can be done by taking your hand and putting it to your mouth, then bringing your hand closer and further away from them in time with your owned slow-paced breathing.

 When they calm down, signal if they want to continue the dive or if they want to stop.